jsonxcel/learn-jsonxcel/README.md

 All versions: <https://github.com/jsonxcel/learn-jsonxcel/releases>

-After unpacking, start the server (default `http://127.0.0.1:5000`), sync or copy lesson templates into its `Templates/{language}/` folders, then open a lesson and use **Generate Excel**.
+Unpack, start the server, copy lesson templates into `Templates/{language}/`, then open a lesson and use **Generate Excel**.

 > Release asset names above are the contract for “latest” links.
-When you publish a Release, attach files with **exactly** these names (or update the links in this README and in `hugo.toml`).
+When you publish a Release, attach files with **exactly** these names (or update the links here and in `hugo.toml`).

----

 ## Browse the tutorials

-Start here once the site is running or online:

 - English: `/en/learn/`
 - 简体中文: `/zh-cn/learn/`